Thor Heyerdahl: Kon-Tiki expedition

 In 1947 Heyerdahl and five fellow adventurers sailed from Peru to the Tuamotu Islands, French Polynesia in a raft that they had constructed from balsa wood and other native materials, christened the Kon-Tiki.
 The Kon-Tiki expedition was inspired by old reports and drawings made by the Spanish Conquistadors of Inca rafts, and by native legends and archaeological evidence suggesting contact between South America and Polynesia.
 The Kon-Tiki smashed into the reef at Raroia in the Tuamotus on 7 August 1947 after a 101-day, 4,300-nautical-mile (5,000-mile or 8,000 km) journey across the Pacific Ocean.
 Heyerdahl had nearly drowned at least twice in childhood and did not take easily to water; he said later that there were times in each of his raft voyages when he feared for his life.

+Heyerdahl believed he had proven his theory of accidental settlement of Polynesia, in which he assumed that Polynesians lacked the skills, knowledge, and technology of reaching remote islands intentionally.
+However, Heyerdahl’s raft had no windward sailing capability and was only capable of drifting downwind.
+Thus, his theory could not account for the similarities of Polynesian societies on islands from Hawaii to Tahiti.
+Instead, the 1976 voyage by the Polynesian Voyaging Society of the performance-accurate Polynesian voyaging canoe Hōkūleʻa demonstrated the historic ability of Polynesian voyagers to sail on a reach, across the trade winds which parallel the Earth’s latitude and switch direct on opposite sides of the equator.

 Heyerdahl's book about The Kon-Tiki Expedition: By Raft Across the South Seas has been translated into 70 languages.
 The documentary film of the expedition entitled Kon-Tiki won an Academy Award in 1951.
 A dramatised version was released in 2012, also called Kon-Tiki, and was nominated for both the Best Foreign Language Oscar at the 85th Academy Awards and a Golden Globe Award for Best Foreign Language Film at the 70th Golden Globe Awards.
 It was the first time that a Norwegian film was nominated for both an Oscar and a Golden Globe.